 I am convinced that education is the best equalizer in society.

-Pedro’s own career has been largely dedicated to helping children living in poverty.
+His own career has been largely dedicated to helping children living in poverty.
 After graduating from college, he returned to Chicago to work in accounting.
 In 2003, he had the chance to meet Arne Duncan, then CEO of Chicago Public Schools.
-Pedro recalls saying to Duncan, “You have 90 percent of your children in poverty, 90 percent of color.
+Pedro recalls saying, “You have 90 percent of your children in poverty and 90 percent children of color.
 Education is the key.”
 His willingness to address difficult issues earned him the position of budget director for the school district.